rust-lang/book/src/ch04-02-references-and-borrowing.md

 These permissions don't exist at runtime, only within the compiler.
 They describe how the compiler "thinks" about your program before the program is ever executed.

 By default, a variable has read/own permissions (`RO`) on its data.
 If a variable is annotated with `let mut`, then it also has write permissions (`W`).
-The key idea is that **references can temporarily remove these permissions.** Here is a simple example that is annotated with changes in permissions after each line in the program:
+The key idea is that **references can temporarily remove these permissions.**

+To illustrate this idea, we will use a new kind of diagram.
+This diagram shows the changes in permissions on each line of the program.
+For example:

 <!-- TODO: can we show unchanged permissions for variables appearing in a table? -->
 <!-- horizontal line should be vertical-aligned to bottom of the row, not middle